Experience Peter No-Tail in Uppsala

 - Crosswalk – At the junction of Övre Slottsgatan and Drottninggatan streets, it is safe for cats to cross the road!
 There is a special crosswalk for cats at this spot, because according to the story, Peter No-Tail and his friends live nearby.

-- Peter No-Tail Walking Tours – The Uppsala Experience tour company offers fun tours of the Uppsala neighborhood where Peter No-Tail lived.
+- Peter No-Tail Walking Tours – GO Adventure offers fun tours of the Uppsala neighborhood where Peter No-Tail lived.
 The guide shares anecdotes from the stories and points out where Peter and his friends supposedly live.

 The Story of Peter No-Tail

 There was once a kind and naive cat, who was born on a farm outside Uppsala.
 When he was little, he had his tail bitten off by a big rat, and so everyone called him Peter No-Tail.
 One day, Peter lay down in a car to take a nap, and when he awoke he found himself in Uppsala.
 There he was adopted by a family who lived in an apartment near the corner of Åsgränd and Övre Slottsgatan streets.

 In Uppsala, Peter met a sweet young girl-cat named Mary Cream-Nose.
 They moved into a basement peep-hole together and had three kittens.
 Peter also had run-ins with Mean Magnus and the cats Bill and Bull, who were always teasing him for having no tail.
 But in the neighborhood around Åsgränd Street he also met his friends Trisse, Gullan, and many others.